SuperJMN/RaspberryPi.Template.WebAPI/README.md

 - Create an folder in your Raspberry Pi according to the deployment path (`/home/pi/DotNet/[YourAppName]`)
 - From the project folder run the build.ps1 script from **PowerShell**

 **NOTICE:** The build script requires [PuTTY](https://putty.org/) to be installed.
-It's use to transfer files to the Raspberry Pi using SSH
+It's use to transfer files to the Raspberry Pi using SSH.